This website uses modern construction techniques, which may not render correctly in your old browser.

 Guided 4WD day tours are also available from Cooinda Lodge, offering a comfortable option with transport, lunch, and local insights included.
 Always check road conditions before you go, especially during the Dry Season when access is open.

-Why Visit Gunlom?
+When to Visit Gunlom?

 Lower Falls at Gunlom, Image by Tourism Australia / Nicholas Kavo